 Q: How long does a pair of insoles last?

-A: This is not a question with one right answer.
-Basically, it comes down to how much time you spend on your feet, what kind of work you do or what kind of activities you engage in, how much you weigh, and what type of insole you buy.
+A: Basically, it comes down to how much time you spend on your feet, what kind of activities you engage in, how much you weigh, and what type of insole you buy.
 Large construction workers who spend most of their working lives on their feet may need to replace their insoles every three months.
 Same with people who run several times a week.
 Conversely, those with desk jobs who don’t spend lots of time upright will likely get 6 to 9 months from their insoles.
-Keep in mind too that insoles are like most other things in that you often get what you pay for.
-So you can reasonably expect that your $40 insoles will last a bit longer than your $20 insoles.

 Q: What do I do if my shoes came with factory-made inserts?

 A: As we mentioned above, shoe manufacturers sometimes place their own inserts into their shoes to make them more comfortable.
-In some cases, these can be reasonably effective.
-But in most cases, they’re just a bit of window dressing.
 It may be possible to put your new insoles on top of these factory inserts and not experience any adverse effects.
 In some cases, however, you’ll have little choice but to remove the factory insert to make way for the new insoles.
 You may also need to trim the insoles a bit to make them fit into your shoes.
 But if you must trim your insoles, don’t take off any more than you absolutely have to.